WHF Glossary of Terms

 Additional Donated Income

-Revenue or resources from contributions and grants that do not come from WHF that support program operations.
+Revenue or resources from contributions and grants, not from WHF, that support program operations.

 Contract Services/Professional Fees